ritchiean/nimo-markdown-cv/index.md

 ## Education

-### **City University of Hong Kong** `2023.9 - 2024.6`
+### **City University of Hong Kong** `2023.9 - present`

 ```
 Hong Kong SAR, China
 ```

 *MSc in Science in Materials Engineering and Nanotechnology*
-- Relevant Course: Computational Methods for Materials Science, Structure and Deformation of Materials, Advanced Structural Materials, 	Instrumentation for Materials Characterization
+- Relevant Course: Computational Methods for Materials Science, Structure and Deformation of Materials, Quantum Theory of Semiconductors, Instrumentation for Materials Characterization
 - Advised by [Zhenbin WANG](https://www.cityu.edu.hk/mse/people/mse-faculty/wang-zhenbin)
 - Served as the HPC Administrator, managing the assembly and hardware maintenance of the group's High-Performance Computing infrastructure.